QuiltServerTools/Ledger/docs/parameters.md

 # Parameters
 Parameters are used in many commands such as [search](commands/search.md) and [preview](commands/preview.md).
-They allow you to refine your selection so you only get the actions you want.
+They allow you to refine your selection, so you only get the actions you want.
-Currently, there are 6 different parameters which can be found below.
+Currently, there are 7 different parameters which can be found below.

 ## Action
 Key - `action:`
 Value - `Action Identifier`
 Multiple Allowed - `Yes`
+Negative allowed - `Yes`
 Example - `action:block-break`

 This parameter allows you to filter your selection based on the [action type](actions.md).